wi1dcard/fingerproxy/README.md

 curl "https://localhost:8443/anything?show_env=1" --insecure
 ```

-Fingerprint headers are added to the requests:
+Fingerprints are in the HTTP request headers:

 ```yaml
 {